-Awardaroo develops your business execution to create "flow", which is more profitable and a better way to work and live in the 21st century.
+Awardaroo develops your business execution, improves alignment across business, planet and people for a more profitable and a better way to work and live in the 21st century.
 This drives increased prosperity, improves wellbeing, creates a sustainable business strategy, a greener world and a better planet.
-Flow happens when there is a balance between all that is important to us, which is often not the case today.
+Improved wellbeing and profitability happens together when there is a balance between all that is important to us as humans, not consumers, which is often not the case today.

 Be part of something special.
 Awardaroo 2030 exists to help build a NET GAIN economy for a greener planet and a more equitable and inclusive world before 2030; one business at a time, by improving the business productivity, one behaviour at a time, of 10 million businesses.

 Companies today must evolve at breakneck speed just to survive.
 AWARDAROO 2030 is our pathway for business leaders to increase their business productivity in a sustainable and equitable manner.
 With our unique methodology The Awardaroo Way, we take the guesswork out of business growth to help companies increase their business productivity and the lives of all those around them.

 Running a business has been likened to running a well-oiled machine, a clock and even an army, but that was the 19th and 20th centuries.
 In the 21st century we need to see businesses more as organisations, organisations of people working collectively together, whether that’s top-down, bottom-up or left and right.